cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 In the last example, the model was built in memory incrementally, as VW analyzed the examples.
 In other words, you predicted _while you learned_.

-It is more common to learn first, then save the model file.
+It is more common to learn first, then save the model to a file.
 Then, you make predictions using that saved model.

 **Use:** `-i house.model` to load the initial model to memory.